 Hostheader or DNS PTR record.

-Health checks using any protocol, but not legacy health checks, allow you to
+Health checks that use any protocol, but not legacy health checks, allow you to

 set a proxy header by using the